EFT Tapping: Evidence That Emotions Cause Addictions

 Dear EFT Community,

-Tam Llewellyn-Edwards EFT MAS-3 Practitioner shares how EFT deals very effectively with addictions.
-This case study relates to a very specific addiction - an addiction to Budweiser beer - where the client did not want her liking for other beers or alcohol in general to be lessened!
+Dr. Tam Llewellyn-Edwards, Master EFT Practitioner, shares how EFT deals very effectively with addictions.
+This case study relates to a very specific addiction—an addiction to Budweiser beer—where the client did not want her liking for other beers or alcohol in general to be lessened!

 In our EFT Practitioner Training Workshops at Tickhill (UK) one of the parts of the teaching involves my demonstration of the use of EFT on addictions with some of the workshop participants as clients.